 From 19 July 2021, we will be continuing with our virtual hands-free homing approach but with the added option of matched adopters being invited to meet the cat by pre-arranged appointment.

 How to adopt

-Please be aware we often receive multiple interests for the same cats meaning we cannot guarantee you will be able to adopt a cat at this time but we will be looking to ensure that all our cats are matched with potential owners who are able to provide the environment and lifestyle required by each cat’s individual needs.
+Please be aware we often receive multiple interests for the same cats meaning we cannot guarantee you will be able to adopt a cat at this time.
+We will be looking to ensure that all our cats are matched with potential owners who are able to provide the environment and lifestyle required to suit each individual cat’s needs.

-Once the reservation has been agreed, we will send you the cat’s paperwork via email for you to review and sign.
+Once the reservation has been agreed, we will discuss settling your new friend into your home, and where possible we will send you the Adoption paperwork via email for you to review and sign.
 We will only be able to finalise the Adoption once this paperwork is received and the Adoption fee has been paid.

 You may also like to consider signing up to our Membership scheme which gives you access to the Vetfone line, and we may ask if you would be willing to participate in homing success stories articles.